rkp86/lox-interpreter-python/README.md

 This stage involves building a scanner for the Lox interpreter.
 It will scan through source code and group tokens such as keywords, operators, punctuation, whitespace, and literals (strings, numbers).

-This stage is thoroughly explained in:
+This stage is thoroughly explained in: Chapter 4 [Scanning](https://craftinginterpreters.com/scanning.html).
-[Scanning](https://craftinginterpreters.com/scanning.html).